privacysandbox/protected-auction-services-docs/bidding_auction_event_level_reporting.md

 > _FLEDGE has been renamed to Protected Audience API.
 To learn more about the name change, read the_ [_blog post_][1].

+# Protected Audience event level reporting with Bidding and Auction services

 **Author:** <br>
-Rashmi Rao, Google Privacy Sandbox
+[Rashmi Rao][0], Google Privacy Sandbox

 [Bidding and Auction services][2] outlines a way to allow Protected Audience auctions to take place in a [trusted execution